LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 - **ERD Rendering**: Live Mermaid diagram display after validation
 - Entity and relationship preview with expandable details

+**Modular Architecture**: The FileUploadStep has been completely modularized using modern React patterns with clean separation of concerns.
+See [FileUploadStep Modular Architecture](#fileuploadstep-modular-architecture) section for detailed implementation.

 **Step 2: Solution & Publisher Configuration**
 - Clean form design with Fluent UI components
 - Publisher selection with search and filter capabilities